 Many INNS are introduced via imports.

-For this reason, some also consider the pervasive monocrops and monocultures themselves to be INNS.
-Not only are they more susceptible to invasive disease, but the process of replacing diversity for one thing is so unnatural as to become a threat.
-So to can we see the removal of grazing from an animal’s diet.
+Some also consider the pervasive monocrops and monocultures themselves to be INNS.
+Not only are they more susceptible to invasive disease, the process of replacing diversity with one species is so unnatural it becomes a threat.

-INNS not only cause detriment to biodiversity on land, sea and in the air, they also increase issues of water management.
-Invasive plants such as Japanese knotweed cause blockages in waterways, which can result in flooding.
+INNS cause detriment to biodiversity on land, sea and in the air.
+They also increase issues of water management.
+For example, invasive plants such as Japanese knotweed cause blockages in waterways, which can result in flooding.

 - Ash dieback is expected to kill between 70% and 90% of one of our most common trees – More than 100 million trees – over the next 20 years.[i]